keithalewis/math/ross.md

 Perhaps this was too astonishing for people to appreciate at the time.
-There is no need for Ito processes or partial differential equations, much less postulating a so-called "real-world" measure that gets immediately thrown out for a "risk-neutral" measure.
+There is no need for Ito processes or partial differential equations, much less an otiose "real-world" measure that gets immediately thrown out for a "risk-neutral" measure.
-It applies to any portfolio of instruments, not just the bond, stock, and option [@BlaSch1973] and [@Mer1973] considered.
+It also applies to _any_ portfolio of instruments, not just the bond, stock, and option [@BlaSch1973] and [@Mer1973] considered.

 Ross's definition of a cash flow was a jump in stock price.